Azure/CCOInsights/README.md

     - ***CCODashboard folder*** has a more generic version of the Dashboard that includes information from Azure Advisor, Azure Security Center, Azure Networking REST APIs, Azure Compute REST APIs and Graph
     - ***CCODashboard-AKS folder*** has the add-on report to monitor Azure Kubernetes Services.

-## CCO Dashboard report pages
+## CCO Azure Infrastructure Dashboard report pages
-The version 6.0 of the CCO Power BI Dashboard includes 12 report pages.
+The version 7.1 of the CCO Power BI Dashboard includes 12 report pages.
 You will be able to navigate, filter and report the following information:

 - Page 1: Overview
 - Page 2: Tags Overview
 - Page 3: Azure Advisor Recommendations